daisyUniverse/Keebie/readme.md

    - Launch a shell to set up a device for use with Keebie, also make a udev rule to give access to the device which will require you to give a password to sudo.
    - You should run this should first upon installation.

+ - `--remove [device]`, `-r [device]`
+   - Launch into a shell to remove device file and udev rule, if you don't specify a device you will be prompted for one.

  - `--verbose`, `-v`
    - Makes Keebie more verbose, good for debugging.